A new journey

 What is a hybrid rocket engine?

 There are three types of rocket engines: liquid, solid and hybrid.
 Their designation refers to the aggregate state of the used oxidizer and fuel.
-In our hybrid rocket engine, we use solid fuel and a liquid oxidizer as common in most hybrids.
+In our hybrid rocket engine, we use a solid fuel and a liquid oxidizer as common in most hybrids.
 This offers us the following advantages compared to the other two engine types:

 Our main objectives

 IRIDE is designated as the first engine of ARIS to be integrated into a sounding rocket in a subsequent project.
 To allow the implementation by 2021 and a wide prior statical test campaign, the following main objectives have been set: